TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### ShowDeltaClock

 Adds additional information about **frametime** to the top right of the screen.
-Those values can be used to view how much time your script (from Themes or modfiles) adds to the frametime, anything above 16ms is very slow and calls for optimization, the more consistant those values are, the better the game will feel.
+Those values can be used to view how much time your script (from Themes or modfiles) adds to the frametime, anything above 16ms is very slow and calls for optimization, the more consistent those values are, the better the game will feel.

 Possible values are ``0`` or ``1``.
 0 is "Hide" and 1 is "Show".